ORB: An Open Radio Buoy for Coastal Water Measurements: Introduction

 Most of these buoy designs utilize a GSM or an Iridium satellite communication solution to transmit buoy measurement to the end user.
 Iridium uses satellite communication \citep{maine1995overview} and therefore offers a reliable connection even in distant or inhospitable environments such as the Arctic \citep{rabault2022openmetbuoy}, while GSM uses the cell phone network to transmit possibly large amounts of data quickly \citep{hope2025sfy}.
 However, both solutions consume large amounts of power (communication is the main power sink for both the OMB and the SFY buoys) and may come with significant cost in data transfer fees (in particular when using Iridium).
 One way to circumvent these limitations is to use low-power communication protocols such as LoRa \citep{devalal2018lora}.
 LoRa is a free band radio technology that transmits radio signals at a sub-GHz frequency with low power consumption, over a range of up to a few kilometres.
 Compared to GSM and Iridium, LoRa is more limited in range, but offers a cheap and power-efficient mode of data transfer in regions or applications where the distance to a receiving node can (to a certain extent) be controlled.
 Several remote sensor projects have used LoRa as their communication protocol.
 The drifter buoy of \cite{majumder2024buoys} uses LoRa together with an \emph{Internet of Things}-network, while \cite{raphael2025low} use a network of LoRa devices surrounding a central base station with a satellite communication setup.
 However, neither of these buoy designs is open source, making both buoys difficult to adapt according to specific needs.

-The paper presents OLB, a new open-source LoRa-based drifter buoy and base station framework made for measuring circulation and coastal currents.
+The paper presents ORB, a new open-source LoRa-based drifter buoy and base station framework made for measuring circulation and coastal currents.
 This buoy framework offers a simple, reliable and inexpensive way to measure coastal flow and ocean dynamics, with a battery lifetime of several months.
 Both the default code and hardware configurations are publicly available on GitHub, and come with a modular setup which can readily be extended to include additional functionality.
-Furthermore, the OLB buoys are relatively small and light, allowing field experiments to be performed without the need for more specialized transportation than a regular car, as well as ensuring that the base station installation is largely nonintrusive.
+Furthermore, the ORB buoys are relatively small and light, allowing field experiments to be performed without the need for more specialized transportation than a regular car, as well as ensuring that the base station installation is largely nonintrusive.
 We report on validation data from both radio range experiments and a full-system reliability experiment, demonstrating a battery lifetime of more than three months.

-We expect that the open-source implementation of the OLB will allow researchers to conduct experiments to validate numerical and theoretical models at a significantly reduced cost without sacrificing the amount of collected data.
+We expect that the open-source implementation of the ORB will complement the already rich toolbox of open-source instrumentation currently available to researchers.
+The ORB is in particular crafted to offer a long-life, even more budget friendly option than other pre-existing buoy solutions when the range of the experiment is within the coverage of the LoRa telemetry.
 A large deployment of buoys will, for example, yield a data ensemble of the oceanographic flows in coastal environments at a fraction of the cost of commercial alternatives.
 These data ensembles can be used to validate numerical models, feed information to digital twins, and other actors interested in coastal climates, all with high spatial and time resolution in the area of interest.
-Furthermore, by providing an \emph{adaptive measurement period}, the OLB is able to sample areas of high activity with higher temporal resolution, such as rivers, estuaries, and local currents.
+Furthermore, by providing an \emph{adaptive measurement period}, the ORB is able to sample areas of high activity with higher temporal resolution, such as rivers, estuaries, and local currents.